usnistgov/intelligibility/README.md

 # PURPOSE

-The purpose of this software is to measure the intelligibility.
+The purpose of this software is to measure speech intelligibility of a push-to-talk network.
 This measurement system uses the ABC_MRT as developed by ITS to compute intelligibility.

 # MORE INFORMATION